What is the conservation status of common wombats?

 There are currently a number of practical challenges associated with burrow fumigation that make this technique not yet feasible.
 Fumigating burrows could result in exposure and adverse animal welfare outcomes for wombats that may occupy fumigated burrows.
 It is unknown if fumigants would sufficiently penetrate the environments in burrows that mites occupy (such as bedding chambers).
 There is currently no simple technique to sample mange mites from burrows to test if fumigation is successful.
 Burrows can have multiple entrances and this may impact capacity to successfully fumigate a burrow system to eliminate the mange mite.
 Where wombats occur, there are often numerous burrows scattered across the landscape, making it difficult to determine which burrows should be fumigated and expensive to consider fumigating all of them.

-Will mange cause wombats to go extinct?
+Will mange cause wombats to become extinct?

 There is very little evidence to suggest that mange will cause common wombats to go extinct.
 Mange has been present in Australia for over 200 years.
 Although mange has caused severe local population declines in Australia, it has not led to a widespread reduction in the numbers of common wombats.
 There have been published reports of periodic local population declines of wombats since the 1930s on the Australian mainland.
 In Tasmania, monitoring of common wombats over the past 30 years suggest that numbers have generally increased despite a local decline in wombats between 2009 and 2017 in the area west of the Tamar River.